bgillis1992/Streamable-Anime-List/README.md

 - Toaru Kagaku no Railgun
 - Toaru Majutsu no Index
 - Toaru Majutsu no Index II
-- Toaru Majutsu no Index: Endymion no Kiseki
+- Toaru Majutsu no Index: Endymion no Kiseki\
+- Toaru Majutsu no Index-tan
 - Togainu no Chi
 - Toki wo Kakeru Shoujo
 - Tokyo ESP